Instructions for registering a service in the RING

 3. Possibly, also fill:

 - fields in the 'Content' tab;

 - .(very important if you want your data to be re-used)) fields in the "Access to data" tab, at least the access/download URL and the protocol through which the data are accessible.

 4. Either at the moment of registration or at a later time, please also fill the rest of the fields: the more information you provide, the easier it will be for other users to find your service.

-Before filling in the fields in the Standards and Instructions steps, please consider that you may need the assistance of the technical staff responsible for the service.
+Before filling in the fields in the Standards and Access to data tabs, please consider that you may need the assistance of the technical staff responsible for the service.

 What are “information services” and “datasets” in the RING

 In the RING, the two main sections for searching information sources are “All information services” and “Datasets”.
 Under All information services you will find all the services that have been registered to the RING, while under Datasets you will find only information services that make a collection of data available for access or download in one or more formats.